jhanink/javascript-things/README.md

   }

   // for this function expression,
-  // only the declaration is hoisted var b = function() {
+  // only the variable declaration is hoisted var b = function() {
     console.log("b");
   }